HENRDS/INE5425X3/README.md

 # X3

-Implementation of a Pseudo random number generator that generates variates following these probability distributions:
+Implementation of a Pseudo random number generator that generates variates following:
-- Random number generation
-- Uniform distribution
+- An uniform distribution
-- Exponential distribution
+- An exponential distribution
-- Erlang distribution
+- An erlang distribution
-- Normal distribution
+- A normal distribution
-- Gamma distribution
+- A gamma distribution
-- Beta distribution
+- A beta distribution
-- Weibull distribution
+- A weibull distribution
-- LogNormal distribution
+- A logNormal distribution
-- Triangular distribution
+- A triangular distribution
-- Discrete probability distribution
+- A discrete probability distribution

 ## Quickstart
 To compile the program just run the [compile script](compile.sh).
 It will compile the executable `INE5425` to the `bin`